-The application of our technologies to high-throughput genomics, single-cell genomics and mass cytometry applications are emerging market opportunities.
+The application of our technologies to high-throughput genomics, single-cell genomics and, particularly, mass cytometry applications are in many cases emerging market opportunities.
 We believe these opportunities will take several years to develop or mature and we cannot be certain that these market opportunities will develop as we expect.
 The future growth of our markets and the success of our products depend on many factors beyond our control, including recognition and acceptance by the scientific community, and the growth, prevalence, and costs of competing methods of genetic and protein analysis.
-If the markets for mass cytometry, single-cell genomics and production genomics do not grow, our business may be adversely affected.
-Additionally, our success in these markets will depend to a large extent on our ability to successfully sell products using our technologies.
+Additionally, our success depends on the ability of our sales organization to successfully sell our products into these new markets.
 If we are not able to successfully market and sell our products, or to achieve the revenue or margins we expect, our operating results may be harmed and we may not recover our product development and marketing expenditures.
 In addition, our product development and strategic plans may change, which could delay or impede our entry into these markets.